Why Koreans Ask What Year You Were Born

 The younger person also addresses the older person, usually with a title or another word that fits their relationship, but not their name.
 Only the older person addresses the younger one with their name.
 (There can be more nuance.)

-Translating “you” into Korean is quite interesting since it is hard to translate that word directly.
+Using “you” in Korean is quite interesting since the direct translation 너 / neo is often too rude.
 Instead you can:

-• 너 / neo (highly impolite, good for starting fights, okay for friends)
+- 너 / neo (it’s highly impolite, good for starting fights, okay for close friends)

 So one of the main reasons why age matters in Korea is to understand the relation between the two of you.